Singh233/React-Dropdown/README.md

 # ⬇️React-Dropdown-Component

-In this dropdown component user cam select one value from a list of options.
+In this dropdown component user can select one value from a list of options.
 The list of options is typically displayed in a menu that opens when the user clicks on a dropdown button or hover over it.
 The selected option is displayed in a box that is separate from the menu.
 This is implemented using front-end framework (React) and project is created using build tool (Vite).

 ## Demo